 If you want to go on a visit to Piraeus, all you have to do is get on the subway.
 The train will leave you right in the train station of Piraeus, close to the cruise ship gates.
 (Also, if you’re on a cruise, the subway is a fast way to get to Athens from the port!)

-When we got out of the train, I was surprised by the beautiful train station ceiling.
-It didn’t really feel like a Balkan station, but rather a British one.
-I really liked it!
+When we got off the train, I was surprised by the beautiful train station ceiling.
+It didn’t feel like a Balkan station, but rather a British one.
+I loved it!

 We were really hungry at the beginning of our visit to Piraeus.
 We wanted to change the usual bougatsa and lakror we had for breakfast near the apartment, so we opted for eating in Piraeus, as soon as we arrived.